Castellow Adult Learning Center

 All services are free and open to the public.
 (These services are state and federally funded through adult education and literacy programs administered by the Wyoming Community College Commission, BOCES, and Casper College.)

 Students can work at home, in the center, or both.
-Those requiring intensive individualized instruction may be placed with an Adult Learning Center Volunteer tutor.
+Those requiring intensive individualized instruction may be placed with a Castellow Adult Learning Center Volunteer tutor.

 “I didn’t think a high school diploma made much difference, but it does.
 That’s why I’m working on my high school equivalency certificate.
 I want more for my life and the Adult Learning Center is helping me to reach my goals.”